Costs of Bayesian Parameter Estimation in Third-Generation Gravitational Wave Detectors: an Assessment of Current Acceleration Methods: Overview of Bayesian parameter estimation

-Machine learning methods based on generative models, such as \texttt{DINGO}~\cite{Dax:2021tsq,Dax:2022pxd, Dax:2024mcn,Gupte:2024jfe} based on normalizing flows~\cite{kobyzev2020normalizing,papamakarios2021normalizing} and \texttt{Vitamin}~\cite{Gabbard:2019rde} based on variational autoencoders~\cite{pagnoni2018conditionalvariationalautoencoderneural}, have shown great potential in fast PE.
+Machine learning methods based on generative models, such as \texttt{DINGO}~\cite{Dax:2021tsq,Dax:2022pxd, Dax:2024mcn,Gupte:2024jfe} and {other variants~\cite{Polanska:2024zpn}} based on normalizing flows~\cite{kobyzev2020normalizing,papamakarios2021normalizing} and \texttt{Vitamin}~\cite{Gabbard:2019rde} based on variational autoencoders~\cite{pagnoni2018conditionalvariationalautoencoderneural}, have shown great potential in fast PE.
 Generative models learn the data distribution and can quickly draw samples from the posterior in seconds once trained.
-The samples can be further improved with importance sampling~\cite{Dax:2022pxd} within minutes. \texttt{DINGO} has been applied to the inference of LVK events and presents fast speed and decent accuracy, including the inference with slow waveforms~\cite{Gupte:2024jfe} that could be extremely expensive for traditional Bayesian inference.
-There are also 3G-specific applications in the literature, such as for overlapping signals~\cite{Langendorff:2022fzq} and long BNS signals in 3G detectors~\cite{hubns}.
-The speed advantages of machine learning approaches make them particularly well-suited for catalog-level tasks, a critical need in the 3G era.
+The samples can be further improved with importance sampling at an additional time cost of a few minutes~\cite{Dax:2022pxd}. \texttt{DINGO} has been applied to the inference of LVK events and presents fast speed and good accuracy, including the inference with slow waveforms~\cite{Gupte:2024jfe} that could be extremely expensive for traditional Bayesian inference.
+There are also 3G-specific applications in the literature, such as for overlapping signals~\cite{Langendorff:2022fzq} and long BNS signals in 3G detectors~\cite{Hu:2024oen}. {In addition, methods that can make use of GPU, such as gradient-based samplers~\cite{Bouffanais:2018hoz, Wong:2023lgb} and \texttt{RIFT}~\cite{Wysocki:2019grj}, could also bring significant acceleration compared to traditional samplers.} The speed advantages of machine learning approaches {and GPU hardware} make them particularly well-suited for catalog-level tasks, a critical need in the 3G era with the huge increase in signal numbers.